dmora127/tutorial-ONT-Basecalling/README.md

     tar -czf dna_r10.4.1_e8.2_400bps_hac@v5.2.0.tar.gz dna_r10.4.1_e8.2_400bps_hac@v5.2.0 && rm -rf dna_r10.4.1_e8.2_400bps_hac@v5.2.0/
     ```

+Now that your data are organized into channel-specific subsets, you’re ready to submit your jobs to the OSPool.

 #### Split Your Reads for Basecalling
 When basecalling our sequencing data on Dorado we can subdivide our POD5 files into smaller individual subsets.
 This subdivision of our files enables us to take advantage of the OSPool's High Throughput Computing (HTC) principles, significantly decreasing the time-to-results for our basecalling.
-We will use the `POD5` package installed in our `dorado.sif` container—if you need to generate the `dorado.sif` apptainer image, refer to [Setting up our software environment](#Setting-up-our-software-environment).
+We will use the `POD5` package installed in our `dorado.sif` container—if you need to generate the `dorado.sif` Apptainer image, refer to [Setting up our software environment](#Setting-up-our-software-environment).

 1. Move to your `inputs/` directory where your POD5 files are located:
     ```bash
     cd ~/tutorial-ONT-Basecalling/inputs/
    ```

-2. Launch an interactive apptainer shell session on the Access Point (AP) using your `dorado_build1.2.0_27OCT2025_v1.sif` container:
+2. Launch an interactive Apptainer shell session on the Access Point (AP) using your `dorado_build1.2.0_27OCT2025_v1.sif` container:
     ```bash
     apptainer shell --bind "$PWD" /ospool/ap40/data/<user.name>/tutorial-ONT-Basecalling/software/dorado_build1.2.0_27OCT2025_v1.sif
    ```